Monday, 25 March 2013

 Why I Disagree with Markandey Katju on the Formal Qualification in Journalism Issue

 Today I read this article written by Markandey Katju (Former Supreme Court Judge and Chairman of Press Council of India) where he is talking about forming a committee to see if a formal qualification like MBBS or LLB or CA should be made compulsory to join the media industry.
 I have certain objections to the idea floated by him.
-I have worked with various news channels in the past and have been involved in electronic publishing and news and documentary production for over one and half decades now, so I can see certain draw backs in his ideas.
-So I am going to argue that in this article.
-What's more important I am not employed by any media company but run my own media business so I am seeing both sides of the coin and going to talk about both on behalf of the Employee and the Employer.
+I have worked with various news channels in the past and have been involved in electronic publishing and news and documentary production for over one and half decades now, so I can see certain drawbacks in his ideas.
+So, I am going to argue that in this article.
+What's more important, I am not employed by any media company but run my own media business, so I am seeing both sides of the coin and going to talk about both on behalf of the Employee and the Employer.

 Ethics Can't be Taught in the Institutes: